On the Joint Effect of Culture and Discussion Topics on X (Twitter) Signed Ego Networks: Results

 Next, the two smallest categories: Religion and Football.
 Topics relating to these categories only appeared in the Italian and Brazilian datasets for the former and in the Italian for the latter.
 The religious topics were focused on specific individuals (the pope and Jesus) whereas Football is a generic topic relating to the sport as a whole (``calcio'' being the Italian for football).
 Despite the religious terms being just as specific as the political ones, they are visibly less negative overall, suggesting that specificity alone is not enough to explain the differing negativities.
 Football appears just below the corresponding religious topic in its dataset in both of the tables.

 The COVID category shows the biggest difference between the two tables.
 In Table~\ref{tab:top_topics_user_negativities} these topics appear towards the lower half of the table and, the least negative non-Generic term in each of the three datasets belongs to the COVID category.
 However, in Table~\ref{tab:top_topics_tweet_negativities}, it is almost the exact opposite, with the most negative non-Generic term belonging to this category for both the Italian and Dutch datasets.
 This difference between the tables may suggest that, while individual Tweets related to COVID do tend to be very negative, tweeting negatively about COVID does not have an overly strong negative effect on an individual's surrounding relationships.
-This highlights the difference between a negative topic and a controversial one.
+This highlights the difference between a negative topic and a polarising one.
 Despite COVID being a very negative category, there appear to be fewer differing opinions about it (i.e. there is a fairly strong consensus that COVID overall is bad) and, therefore, fewer disagreements compared to the other selected categories.

 Counting the total number of topics in the final category, Generic, for each dataset, Italy has the fewest (13), followed by Brazil (15) and then the Netherlands (17).
 These numbers are reversely correlated with the order of the overall negativities of these datasets, which are 66.75\%, 64.58\% and 54.55\% respectively.
 Thus, it appears that the more specific topics a user is engaged with, the higher the percentage of negative relationships they have is expected to be.
-This further supports previous work, which came to the same conclusion~\cite{Tacchi_2023}.
+While this finding supports previous work, which came to the same conclusion~\cite{Tacchi_2023}, it is important to note that given the small sample size, further work would need to be carried out before any conclusions can be made definitively.

 Finally, the categories of topics were grouped together and their mean values were calculated in terms of both tweet negativity (Table~\ref{tab:top_topics_tweet_negativities}) and user negativity (Table~\ref{tab:top_topics_user_negativities}).
 These values are displayed in Table~\ref{tab:mean_category_negs}.